webD97/chameleon/docs/documentation/Image.md

 ### fromFile()
     Image Image::fromFile(string $path)

-Load an image from a file.
+Load an existing image from a file.

+If the given image is a palette image, it is converted to a True Color (color depth: 24b) image.
 * **static**
 #### Arguments
 * $path **string** - &lt;p&gt;Path to the file&lt;/p&gt;